raykrueger/eks-workshop-v2/website/docs/networking/eks-hybrid-nodes/connect-hybrid-node.md

 mi-015a9aae5526e2192                          NotReady   <none>   5m     v1.31.4-eks-aeac579
 ```

 Great!
 The node appears but with a `NotReady` status.
-This is because we must install a CNI for hybrid nodes to become ready to serve workloads.
+This is because we must install a CNI for hybrid node to become ready to serve workloads.
 So, let us first add the Cilium Helm repo.

 ```bash timeout=300 wait=30
 $ helm repo add cilium https://helm.cilium.io/